Rhode Island Rent Increase Notice

 Retaliatory Notice to Increase Rent in Rhode Island

-Rhode Island law prohibits landlords from issuing retaliatory rent increases in response to:
+Rhode Island law prohibits landlords from issuing retaliatory rent increases in response to tenant actions.
+Specifically, the following situations are prohibited grounds for issuing a notice:

 • Tenant complaints about habitability or safety issues